-Home Help for families Information & Advice Family life, work & childcare Advice for grandparents
+Home Help for families Information & advice Family life, work & childcare Family life Advice for grandparents

 Children lucky enough to grow up knowing their grandparents mostly find it an enriching relationship.
 Your grandchild might see you as a person with whom they can have fun, and you have all the pleasure of being with children without the responsibilities of being a parent.
 Many grandparents tell us that this has helped them learn more about disability and strengthened all the family relationships.

 We asked some grandparents to share their experiences – here are their tips:

 “I think that the time when a young person’s difficulties and worries may become more obvious to him or herself, may be the very time when they are more reluctant to draw attention to themselves, therefore problems are often overlooked, causing even more anxiety for the young person.”

 Disabled children become young people and then disabled adults.
 They don’t grow out of the condition.
 In fact you could say that they grow into it.
 The challenges they face not only don’t go away, they in fact become more complex.
 At first glance they may appear to be fine, but they still need continued support and understanding.
 You can read more about this in our section on sex, relationships and growing up.